NAYZK-MAN/part/README.md

 # part
 # Install on Termux
-The tool is programmed to solve Metasploit issues with missing gems
+The tool is programmed to solve Metasploit problems with missing gems installed

 installation